-Our faculty hold daily press conferences with media.
+Our faculty hold frequent press conferences with media.
 Read transcripts or listen to audio.

 Latest press conferences

 You're listening to a press conference from the Harvard T.H.
-Chan School of Public Health with Barry Bloom, the Joan L. and Julius H. Jacobson Research Professor of Public Health and former dean of the School.
-This call…
+Chan School of Public Health with Stephen Kissler, research fellow in the Department of Immunology and Infectious Diseases.
+This call was recorded at 11:30 a.m.
+Eastern Time on…

 Forums and events